Kicking Techniques

 May also be applied with the sole of the foot.

-A well executed Scorpion Hook strikes in a back-to-front fashion by bending the knee to pull the heel toward the body, which is different from the Whip Hook which strikes the target in a side-to-side fashion by using the hip to direct the thigh (and then foot) through the target.
+A well executed Scorpion Hook strikes in a back-to-front motion by bending the knee to pull the heel toward the body, which is different from the Whip Hook which strikes the target in a side-to-side motion by using the hip to direct the thigh (and then foot) through the target.

 Modified Examples: